-Agustín Castellón Molina (Chile) is a composer based in Leipzig.
+Agustín Castellón Molina (Concepción, Chile) is a composer based in Leipzig.
 In his work, texture and form function as primary modes of articulation, inviting performers into a somatic relationship with sound.
-His work operates at the thresholds of dyschronia in temporal perception, shaped by affective contrasts and hypnagogic states, and centered on timbre as the generative substrate and morphological axis.
+His work operates at the thresholds of dyschronia in temporal perception, shaped by affective contrasts and hypnagogic states, centered on timbre as generative substrate and morphological axis.

 Castellón Molina has received commissions and institutional support from organizations including ARCO – Art, Research and Creation (Austria/France) and the Sächsischer Musikbund, in collaboration with the Deutscher Komponist:innenverband (Germany).
 He is the recipient of international awards such as the Förderpreis der LEIPZIGSTIFTUNG and the “2 Agosto” Orchestral Award (Italy).